AGREED TERMS

 2.4 If you complete the application form, thereby submitting the requested data to us, we shall collate the information contained in the application form and send it, together with information on you requested by the Original Supplier and gathered from third parties (the “Applicant Data”), to the Original Supplier.
 The Original Supplier can then use the Applicant Data to decide whether or not to take you on as its client.

-you, we shall contact you and make you aware of same so that you can enter into
+2.6 If any of the Subsequent Suppliers are willing to offer the Similar Services to you, we shall contact you and make you aware of same so that you can enter into a contract for the Similar Services with the Subsequent Supplier, if you so wish.

 2.7 Entire agreement.
 These Terms are the entire agreement between you and us in relation to its subject matter.
 You acknowledge that you have not relied on any statement, promise or representation or assurance or warranty that is not set out in these Terms.

+2.8 Language.
 These Terms are made only in the English language.

 2.9 Your copy.
 You should print a copy of these Terms or save them to your computer for future reference.